-AI technology can be used to predict the number and type of food and non-food items during a disaster.
-In this article, the focus lies on cyclones, but the applications can be applied in other disaster types.
+AI technology can be applied for disaster response and to predict the number and type of food and non-food items during a cyclone strike.
+The applications can be applied to other disaster types.

 On May 20, 2020, Cyclone Amphan struck the eastern Indian city of Kolkata and killed at least 84 people across India and Bangladesh.
 It lashed coastal areas with ferocious wind and rain.
 Thousands of trees were uprooted in the gales; electricity

 and telephone lines were brought down and houses were flattened.
 Many of Kolkata’s roads were flooded and its 14 million people were left without power.